Orville Peck, Drive-By Truckers, Fontaines D.C. are all headed to Philly. And a bunch of Philly Film Fest music films.

 Back to live music: Things get cooking Thursday with Air.
 The French ambient-electronic duo of Jean-Benoit Dunckel and Nicolas Godin play their 1998 classic Moon Safari in its entirety at the Met Philly.

-Illuminati Hotties — the band led by Los Angeles recording engineer and songwriter Sarah Tudzin play the First Unitarian Church, also on Thursday.
+Illuminati Hotties — the band led by Los Angeles recording engineer and songwriter Sarah Tudzin play First Unitarian Church, also on Thursday.
 Virginia singer-songwriter //till hereKate Bollinger and the Beak Trio is at the Ukie Club.

-Oteil Burbridge, the long time All Brothers Band bass player and current member of Dead & Co., plays Ardmore Music Hall as Oteil & Friends, on Thursday and Friday.
-And Wilco guitarist Nels Cline continues his residency at Solar Myth, joined by his wife Yuka C. Honda on Thursday and Wilco bandmate Glenn Kotche on Saturday.
+Oteil Burbridge, the longtime All Brothers Band bass player and current member of Dead & Co., plays Ardmore Music Hall as Oteil & Friends on Thursday and Friday.
+And Wilco guitarist Nels Cline continues his residency at Solar Myth, joined by his wife, Yuka C. Honda, on Thursday and Wilco bandmate Glenn Kotche on Saturday.

 Orville Peck has been taking on country music gatekeepers since 2019, when he came out with his queer country debut Pony.
-The masked man, whose identity has been revealed to be South African singer Daniel Pitout, keeps it up on Stampede, his new album of duets with partners like Willie Nelson, Elton John, Kylie Minogue, Diplo, and Margo Price who unfortunately will not be with him at the Met Friday.
+The masked man, whose identity has been revealed to be South African singer Daniel Pitout, keeps it up on Stampede, his new album of duets with partners like Willie Nelson, Elton John, Kylie Minogue, Diplo, and Margo Price, who unfortunately will not be with him at the Met on Friday.

-Drive-By Truckers, the Athens, Ga. band led by songwriters Patterson Hood and Mike Cooley, first demonstrated the scope of their ambition on the 2001 double album Southern Rock Opera.
+Drive-By Truckers, the Athens, Ga., band led by songwriters Patterson Hood and Mike Cooley, first demonstrated the scope of their ambition on the 2001 double album Southern Rock Opera.
 On their “Southern Rock Opera Revisited” tour at the TLA on Saturday, they’ll play the album in its entirety, plus other fan favorites, while also celebrating the release of the deluxe edition of their 2016 politically minded album American Band.

-At the Ruba Club on Saturday, Mocky Horror celebrates of the 1975 musical comedy midnight movie horror classic The Rocky Horror Picture Show, featuring an all-star cast of Philly musicians and singers, including Dave Cope, Sarah Biemuller, Don McCloskey, and Hannah Taylor.
-Also on Saturday, Josh Ritter plays the World Cafe Live.
+At the Ruba Club on Saturday, Mocky Horror celebrates of the 1975 musical comedy midnight movie horror classic, The Rocky Horror Picture Show, featuring an all-star cast of Philly musicians and singers, including Dave Cope, Sarah Biemuller, Don McCloskey, and Hannah Taylor.
+Also on Saturday, Josh Ritter plays World Cafe Live.

 On Sunday, one of the world’s most electrifying live bands — Irish post-punk quintet Fontaines D.C. — shows how much they’ve progressed on their arty but still emphatic new album Romance at the Fillmore Philly.

-On Monday, avant guitarist Marc Ribot plays the film score to the 1924 Soviet silent sci-fi film Aelita, Queen of Mers at Underground Arts.
+On Monday, avant guitarist Marc Ribot plays the film score to the 1924 Soviet silent sci-fi film Aelita, Queen of Mars at Underground Arts.
 California rapper Vince Staples brings his “Black in America” tour to the Franklin Music Hall.
 And the weeklong Philly Music Fest kicks off with a show headlined by Slaughter Beach, Dog at Ardmore Music Hall.